 It’s likely you have crossed a time zone or two to visit Orlando which may mean staying up later with kids than normal.
-Good to know then, that evening fun is not just for the grown-ups – there are plenty of fun things to do in Orlando at night with kids.
+Good to know then, that evening fun is not just for the grown-ups – there are plenty of fun things to do in Orlando at night with kids as well as adults.

 Whether you have just flown in, are still jet-lagged or are simply looking for things to do in the evening, there are plenty of activities for all ages from toddlers to teens.
-Have you tried any of these things to do in Orlando at night with your family? ( For our bumper guide of things to do, day or night, see here.)
+Have you tried any of these fun events and things to do in Orlando at night with your family?
+(For our bumper guide of things to do, day or night, see here.)

 24 Fun Things To Do In Orlando At Night With Kids